October 17, 2017

 The United States Department of Justice made the highly unusual decision to not pursue the appeal to the United States Supreme Court.
 However, the eleven states that brought suit alongside the Department of Justice did seek review.
 On October 16, 2017 the United States Supreme Court issued its order granting the states’ petition for certiorari.

 Although there is certainly no guarantee that the Supreme Court will overturn the Second Circuit’s decision in favor of American Express, it is certainly a positive sign for merchants that the high court accepted the case for consideration.
-The NPR team continues to lend its full support to advancing the cause of their broad consortium of corporate clients in this matter.
+The NP team continues to lend its full support to advancing the cause of their broad consortium of corporate clients in this matter.